ModuleLoader/es-module-loader/README.md

 Traceur provides build outputs that can be loaded with extensions to the module loader including AMD, CommonJS and a System.register build.

+For an overview of some compilation approaches see http://guybedford.com/practical-workflows-for-es6-modules.

 ## Module Tag

 The module tag supports both named and anonymous use.